thomassuedbroecker/watson-stt-invocation/README.md

-# watson-s2t-invocation
+# Watson STT invocation

-This project contains a bash script automation example for Watson Speech to Text service.
+This project contains a bash script automation example for the IBM Cloud Watson Speech to Text service.

 The automation contains two flows:

-1. Basic usage for extract the text from an audio saved in [FLAC format](https://simple.wikipedia.org/wiki/FLAC) using a base uncustomized model.
+1. Basic usage for extract the text from an audio saved in [FLAC format](https://simple.wikipedia.org/wiki/FLAC) using a base language model.
-2. Customization of a language model for a domain
+2. Customization of an existing language model for a domain in this example for drums ;-)

 _Note:_ If you record your own voice for example in a [M4A format](https://en.wikipedia.org/wiki/MP4_file_format) here is a possibiltiy to convert M4A to [FLAC format](https://simple.wikipedia.org/wiki/FLAC) for free with [Converio](https://convertio.co/m4a-flac/).